 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 In reviewing your credit history, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+You have a credit score with all three of the bureaus.

 Lenders want to make sure that allowing you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
 If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of an individual having a superior FICO score.

 Staying on top of your FICO score is the best way to ease into buying a home.
 Call us at (314) 252-8955 and we can help you get on the right track to the home of your dreams.